abinit/abinit/doc/mkdocs-tutorials/spin.md

 ## 6 Rotation of the magnetization and spin-orbit

-The most spectacular manifestation of the spin-orbit coupling is the energy associated with a rotation of the magntisation with respect with the cristal axis.
+The most spectacular manifestation of the spin-orbit coupling is the energy associated with a rotation of the magnetisation with respect with the crystal axis.
-It is at the origin of the magneto cristalline anisotropy of paramount technological importance.
+It is at the origin of the magneto crystalline anisotropy of paramount technological importance.

 * * *
-This ABINIT tutorial is now finished...
 GZ would like to thank B. Siberchicot for useful comments.